The PLC Board (“the Board”) is responsible for the Company’s corporate governance systems and processes that support good decision making.

 All job descriptions define how employees are expected to uphold Tribal’s Values and are mapped to our career competencies.
 Tribal has defined 40 competencies which, when combined, describe the behaviours which drive both our individual and collective success.
 Individual performance against both the relevant competencies and the corporate Values, and goal-setting in line with corporate objectives, is central to an employee’s annual review cycle.

 Our incentive structures are designed to encourage ethical conduct in line with our Values, and specifically reward cross-functional collaboration.
-We operate a spot reward scheme, ‘Living the Values’; which explicitly recognises demonstration of the Values.
+We operate a spot reward scheme, ‘Living the Values’; which explicitly recognises the demonstration of the Values.
 Annual pay reviews are based on individual performance, achievement and behaviours.

 Tribal operates a comprehensive budgeting system whereby managers submit detailed budgets and forecasts, which are reviewed and, where appropriate, amended by Executive Directors prior to submission to the Board for approval.
 Each month, actual results are reported against budget and distributed to managers and are provided to the Board in advance of meetings.